BlakeASmith/DistributedWebScraping/README.md

 5. A provider/uploader service
 	- Reads plugin JARs from a directory and sends them to Kafka
 	- Reads service definitions from a services.json file and sends them to Kafka

+All components are containerized (via Docker) which will enable easy scaling.
+Test cases are run using **docker-compose**.